collaborativebioinformatics/clinical_SVs/shiny/readme.md

-The main file is shinyapp-dev.R.
+The main file is shinyapp-dev.R which defines a function sv().
 To run it, use:

 sv()